canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 2. Allow access to MinIO.
 3. Allow access to MLflow.

 .. note:: Remember we related Kubeflow to MLflow earlier using the resource dispatcher?
-This is why we're seeing the Minio and MLflow options in the dropdown!
+This is why we're seeing the MinIO and MLflow options in the dropdown!

 Great, that's all the configuration for the notebook server done.
 Hit the Launch button to launch the notebook server.
 Be patient, the notebook server will take a little while to initialise.